Ortus-Solutions/cfconfig/readme.md

 The `JSONConfig` will read/write to a JSON file called `.CFConfig.json` by default in the home directory you specify.
 You can alternatively specify a full path to a JSON file to change the name.

-The Lucee 4 and Lucee 5 *web* components expect the `CFHomePath` to be the folder containing the `lucee-web.xml.cfm` file.
+The Lucee 4, 5, and 6 *web* components expect the `CFHomePath` to be the folder containing the `lucee-web.xml.cfm` file.
 An example would be:
 ```
 <webroot>/WEB-INF/lucee/
 ```

-The Lucee 4 and Lucee 5 *server* components expect the `CFHomePath` to be the `lucee-server` folder containing the `/context/lucee-server.xml` file.
+The Lucee 4, 5, 6, and 7 *server* components expect the `CFHomePath` to be the `lucee-server` folder containing the `/context/lucee-server.xml` file.
 An example would be:
 ```
 /opt/lucee/lib/lucee-server/
 ```

-The Adobe components expect the `CFHomePath` to be the `cfusion` folder that contains the `lib/neo-runtime.xml` file.
+The Adobe components expect the `CFHomePath` to be the `cfusion` folder (or a sibling "instance" folder name) that contains the `lib/neo-runtime.xml` file.
 An example would be:
 ```
-C:/ColdFusion11/cfusion/
+C:/ColdFusion2025/cfusion/
 ```

 BoxLang servers expect the `CFHomePath` to be the `config` folder containing the `boxlang.json` file.
 Ex: C:/users/brad/.boxlang/config/

-The code in this library has only been tested on Lucee and likely doesn't work on Adobe ColdFusion.
-If anyone wants to make it compatible, feel free to try by beware of tons of use of the Elvis operator, reliance on sorted JSON structs, and some specific WDDX behavior.

 ## Extending this module/service